bmax121/APatch/docs/en/faq.md

 ## APatch vs Magisk, KernelSU
-- APatch allows you to optionally not modify SELinux.
-It also allows you to root an app's thread without creating a new one, so libsu and IPC are not required.
+- APatch allows you to optionally not modify SELinux, this means that the APP thread can be rooted, libsu and IPC are not necessary.
 - **Kernel Patch Module** provided.